 Besides the high focus on mobile capabilities, there is one other emerging aspect of front door intranets: They are increasingly expected to become omnichannel communication platforms.

 Gartner predicts that “by 2025, 25% of employees at large enterprises won’t be able to identify a single intranet homepage for their company.”
-As much as these intranets provide the own channel for a communications team, they also orchestrate touchpoints into tools like email, Teams, or even onto screens in the company cafeteria.
+As much as these intranets provide their own channel for a communications team, they also orchestrate touchpoints into tools like email, Teams, or even onto screens in the company cafeteria.

 Platform And Devices